xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 In this post, we will try to clarify key concepts around Netflow technology and potentially correct some common misconceptions.
 Particularly we will explain why the “what is the sampling-rate you support?” is not the right question.

-We will also describe in extensive details the NCS5500 implementation.
+We will describe in extensive details the NCS5500 implementation too.

-Also, we will share here what we measured in different networks in Europe and North America.
-This information will be helpful to understand one of the parameter of this complex equation.
+Also, we will share what we measured in different networks in Europe and North America.
+This information will be helpful to understand the parameters of this equation.

 We will provide tools to answer questions like:
 - how many new flows per second?